Nazareth Academy (La Grange Park, Illinois): Athletics

-Nazareth competes in the ESCC-East Suburban Catholic Conference and is a member of the Illinois High School Association.
+Nazareth competes in the East Suburban Catholic Conference (ESCC) and is a member of the Illinois High School Association.
 In support of IHSA policies, Nazareth Academy may not promise or offer athletic scholarships of any kind.
 Violations may result in loss of eligibility for the student, coach and/or school.

 The school's teams have finished in the top four of the following IHSA sponsored state championship tournaments or meets.